-AHR 110 Introduction to Refrigeration Prerequisites: None Corequisites: None
+AHR 110 Introduction to Refrigeration

-This course introduces the basic refrigeration process used in mechanical refrigeration and air systems.
-Topics include conditioning terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
-Upon completion. students should be able to identify refrigeration components, systems and explain the refrigeration process, and use the tools and instrumentation of the trade.
+This course introduces the basic refrigeration process used in mechanical refrigeration and air conditioning systems.
+Topics include terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
+Upon completion. students should be able to identify refrigeration and components, explain systems refrigeration process, and use the tools and instrumentation of the trade.

-AHR 112 Heating Technology Prerequisites: None Corequisites: None
+AHR 112 Heating Technology